Jammy2211/PyAutoLens/paper/paper.md

 of the different components of a strong lens.
 A `Galaxy` object contains one or more `LightProfile`'s and `MassProfile`'s, which represent its two dimensional distribution of starlight and mass. `Galaxy`’s lie at a particular distance (redshift) from the observer, and are grouped into `Plane`'s.
 Raytracing through multiple `Plane`s is achieved by passing them to a `Tracer` with an `astropy` Cosmology.
-By passing any of these objects a `Grid` strong lens quantities can be computed, including multi-plane ray-tracing sightlines [@McCully2014].
+By passing any of these objects a `Grid2D` strong lens quantities can be computed, including multi-plane ray-tracing sightlines [@McCully2014].
 All of these objects are extensible, making it straightforward to compose highly customized lensing system.
 Ray-tracing calculations are optimized using the packages `NumPy` [@numpy], `numba` [@numba] and `pyquad` [@pyquad], ensuring `PyAutoLens` runs efficiently.